A new approach to rational stable parametrized homotopy theory: From spectra of retractive spaces to spectra of retractive Lie algebras

 The linear reduction $M_{\rm lin}$ and the indecomposable reduction $M_{\rm ind}$ of $M$ are called, respectively, a {\em linear model} and an {\em indecomposable model} of $N$. \end{definition}

-\begin{theorem} Every $L$-spectrum $N$ admits a model $M$ which can be chosen projectively equivalent to $N$ and is, by definition, is unique up to stable equivalence. \end{theorem} \begin{proof} Choose a retractive model for each level of $N$,
+\begin{theorem} Every $L$-spectrum $N$ admits a model $M$ which can be chosen to be projectively equivalent to $N$.
+Such a model is unique up to stable equivalence. \end{theorem} \begin{proof} Choose a retractive model for each level of $N$,

 By the standard argument (see the proof of Theorem \ref{combi}) this map can be chosen to be surjective in non-negative degrees, that is, a fibration in $\cdgll$.
 As $\susl$ is left Quillen it preserves cofibrant objects and acyclic cofibrations.
 We thus obtain a map $\gamma_n$ that completes the following commutative square, in which $\sigma_n$ is the structure map and the vertical arrows are weak equivalences: